psbiomech/lasem-data-processing/README.md

 ## Adding new tasks

 To analyse a new type of task, write a new function for that task in the package subfolder **./tasks** and modify the *select-case* in the function *getC3Dwindow()* to include the new task.
-Inputs and outputs for the new function should match the those of the default package functions, e.g. *task_walk_stance()*
+Inputs and outputs for the new function should match the those of the default package functions, e.g. *task_walk_stance()*.

+If you create a new task function, please consider submitting it for merge into the main project.

 ## Adding new analyses

 To add a new analysis, write a new function for that analysis in the package subfolder **./analyses** and modify the function *runAnalyses()* to include the new analyses.
 Inputs and outputs for the new function should match the those of the default package functions, e.g. *analysis_work_rotational()*

 To calculate subject and cohort means and standard deviations for the new analysis, write a new function for calculating means and standard deviations in the package subfolder **./analyses** and modify the function *calcAnalysesMeans()* to include the new mean and standard deviation analysis.
 Inputs and outputs for the new function should match the those of the default package functions, e.g. *analysis_mean_work_rotational()*

+If you create a new analysis function, please consider submitting it for merge into the main project.

 ## Authors